9 nature getaways and wildlife attractions near Atlanta

 Who says you can’t see wildlife if you live in the city?
-Here are ten places near Atlanta to experience wildlife.
+Here are nine places near Atlanta to experience wildlife.

 Yellow River Wildlife Sanctuary